 Booking Your Teotihuacan Hot Air Balloon Experience

 Some of the companies I researched only provided the Teotihuacan hot air balloon experience and did not include entry into the “archaeological zone” of the pyramids, or time to explore them.
 This may or may not be important to you, so be sure to keep that in mind.
-And while most experiences will be shared with other travelers — about 12 passengers can fit in the balloon basket — you can usually pay (quite a bit) more in order to make it private, just for your party, if you want.
+We personally did want some time at the pyramids, because I thought we’d be able to climb them, but more on that later.

-Why We Chose Flying Pictures for our Teotihuacan Hot Air Balloon Flight
+Why We Chose Flying Pictures for Our Teotihuacan Hot Air Balloon Flight

 Lots of reading and lots of research led me to choose Flying Pictures for our hot air balloon experience.
 There were a few main reasons for this.